thomastoumasu/fullstack/Fullstack/notes.md

 curl -X POST -H "Content-Type: application/json" -d '{"id":"4","content":"burp","important":false}' http://localhost:3001/api/notes

 1.
+React components (like const App = () => <></>) are technically JavaScript functions.
+They return jsx (looks like html markup, but in fact stuff that is compiled by Babel into js).
 In practice, JSX is much like HTML with the distinction that with JSX you can easily embed dynamic content by writing appropriate JavaScript within curly braces.
+The idea of JSX is quite similar to many templating languages, such as Thymeleaf used along with Java Spring, which are used on servers.
-when writing JSX, the tag needs to be closed.
+JSX is "XML-like", which means that every tag needs to be closed.
 First letter of React component names must be capitalized.
 it is forbidden in React to mutate state directly, so use .concat (returns new copy) instead of .push on arrays.
 infinite loop: `<button onClick={() => { props.likeBlog(props.blog.id) }}>` rather than `<button onClick={likeBlog(props.blog.id)}>`

-2.  check minFetch
+3.  check minFetch
 use ids, not array indices, as keys in rendering lists
 control the form input with state
 ———————————————————————————————